Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 • Adults over the age of 21 are free to share their cannabis with other people of age up to one ounce.
 This law also applies to growing your own cannabis plants at home.

 • Individuals can make their own marijuana hash in Colorado.
-However, the creation of hash using flammable liquids, such as butane, propane, ether or alcohol, is extremely dangerous and illegal.
-In order to create marijuana hash, Colorado allows safer methods such as dry ice or ice water.
+However, the creation of hash using flammable liquids, such as butane, propane, ether, or alcohol, is extremely dangerous and illegal.
+To create marijuana hash, Colorado allows safer methods such as dry ice or ice water.

-As a Colorado visitor, it’s important to understand that marijuana is still Federally illegal, as per the Controlled Substance Act.
-You cannot take it along even to another state where marijuana is legal.
+As a Colorado visitor, it’s important to understand that marijuana is still federally illegal, as per the Controlled Substances Act.
+You cannot take it along, even to another state where marijuana is legal.
 Use your cannabis within Colorado state lines before heading back home.

 • This will depend on where you are traveling.
 If you are traveling within the state of Colorado, you may travel with the maximum legal amount, so long as it is in a sealed container.
-If the product’s seal is not in tact and there is evidence of consumption in the vehicle, you may receive with a traffic offense.
-It is in your best interest to put this container in a location like the trunk where you do not have access to the product while traveling.
+If the product’s seal is not intact and there is evidence of consumption in the vehicle, you may receive a traffic offense.
+It is in your best interest to put this container in a location like the trunk, where you do not have access to the product while traveling.
 Traveling out of state, whether in a car or on the plane, you may NOT transport your marijuana products.
-Crossing state lines with any marijuana products is against the law and can result in steep fines, federal jail time or both.
+Crossing state lines with any marijuana products is against the law and can result in steep fines, federal jail time, or both.

 • If you own a private residence, you may grow your own marijuana plants.
 As a Colorado resident, you’re able to grow up to 6 plants total.
 Only 3 out of six plants can be in the flowering stage of growth.
 Also, be sure to check your local municipality laws to see if they enforce stricter laws for that area.